 - 1. Fraud and misconduct are not condoned.
 Fraudulent acts may include the following: - a.
 Mentors working on the software or hardware of student's robot(s) during the competition. - b.
 More experienced/advanced groups of students may provide advice but should not do the work for other groups.
 Otherwise, the team risks being disqualified. - 2.
-RoboCupJunior reserves the right to revoke an award if fraudulent behavior can be proven after the award ceremony takes place. - 3.
-If it is evident that a mentor intentionally violates the code of conduct, and modifies and works on the student's robot(s) during the competition, the mentor will be banned from future participation in RoboCupJunior competitions. - 4.
+RoboCupJunior reserves the right to revoke an award if fraudulent behavior is proven after the award ceremony occurs. - 3.
+Suppose it is evident that a mentor intentionally violates the code of conduct and modifies and works on the student's robot(s) during the competition.
+In that case, the mentor will be banned from future participation in RoboCupJunior competitions. - 4.
 Teams that violate the code of conduct can be disqualified from the tournament.
-It is also possible to disqualify a single team member from further participation in the tournament. - 5.
-In less severe cases of violations of the code of conduct, a team will be given a warning.
-In severe or repeated cases of violations of the code of conduct, a team can be disqualified immediately without warning.
+Disqualifying a single team member from further participation in the tournament is also possible. - 5.
+Referees, officials, tournament organizers, and local law enforcement authorities will give a team a warning in less severe cases of violations of the code of conduct.
+A team can be disqualified immediately without warning for severe or repeated violations of the code of conduct.